Friends

 What we care about at Follow Alice – besides our clients!

-Every company stands for something, and at Follow Alice we want to stand with those who are trying to do adventure tourism right.
-In this post we talk about the four things (other than our clients) that we really care about as a company.
+At Follow Alice we want to be counted among those who are trying to do adventure tourism right.
+Here we talk about the things (other than our clients) that we really care about, namely local entrepreneurs, communities, economies, habitats and animals.

 We want to offer an excellent travel operator service that is part of the solution, not the problem!

 More specifically, at Follow Alice we want to ensure we're benefitting the local economy, and helping local entrepreneurs to succeed.
-We also want to ensure we're protecting the beautiful (and often fragile) places and wildlife we're encouraging people to visit.
+We also want to ensure we're protecting the beautiful (and often fragile) environments and wildlife we are encouraging people to visit.

 Tash and Chris